microsoft/code-with-engineering-playbook/Engineering/SourceControlDetails.md

 ```

 ## Stashing
-`git stash` is super handy if you have un-committed changes in your working directory but you won't to work on a different branch.
+`git stash` is super handy if you have un-committed changes in your working directory but you want to work on a different branch.
 You can simply run `git stash` and save the un-committed work and reverts back to the HEAD commit.
 You can retrieve the saved changes by running `git stash pop`:
 ```
 git stash
 ...